sparrowwallet/sparrow/docs/reproducible.md

-## Reproducible builds
+# Reproducible builds

 Reproducibility is a goal of the Sparrow Wallet project.
 As of v1.5.0 and later, it is possible to recreate the exact binaries in the Github releases (specifically, the contents of the `.tar.gz` and `.zip` files).

 Due to minor variances, it is not yet possible to reproduce the installer packages (`.deb`, `.rpm` and `.exe`).
 In addition, the OSX binary is code signed and thus can't be directly reproduced yet.
 Work on resolving both of these issues is ongoing.

-### Reproducing a release
+## Reproducing a release

-#### Install Java
+### Install Java

 Because Sparrow bundles a Java runtime in the release binaries, it is essential to have the same version of Java installed when creating the release.
 For v1.6.6 and later, this is Eclipse Temurin 18.0.1+10.

+#### Java from Adoptium github repo

 It is available for all supported platforms from [Eclipse Temurin 18.0.1+10](https://github.com/adoptium/temurin18-binaries/releases/tag/jdk-18.0.1%2B10).

 For reference, the downloads are as follows: